JobTread vs Projul: Contractor Comparison

 JobTread integrates with QuickBooks (Online and Desktop), and offers some additional integrations.
 However, multiple users have noted that the integration ecosystem is limited.
 One reviewer called out “minimal plug and play integrations” as a gap.

 Projul integrates with QuickBooks Online, JustiFi for payment processing, 1build for cost data, and Zapier for connecting to thousands of other apps.
-The Zapier connection is a big deal because it lets you pipe data between Projul and basically anything else your business uses.
+Projul’s Zapier integration is a big deal because it lets you pipe data between Projul and basically anything else your business uses.

 Edge: Projul.
 The Zapier integration alone opens up thousands of connection possibilities.